mikejoh/gk/CAPA/README.md

 Argo CD defaults to refreshing every time a resource that belongs to it changes.

-Other Kubernetes controllers often update the resources they watch periodically, causing continuous reconcile operation on the Application and high CPU usage.
+Other Kubernetes controllers often update the resources they watch periodically, causing continuous reconcile operation on the Application and high CPU usage on the `argocd-application-controller`.

+By default `resource.ignoreResourcesUpdatesEnabled` is set to `true`.
+ArgoCD ignores resource updates.
+This ensures ArgoCD maintaining sustainable performance by reducing the number of reconcile operations.

+By default the metadata fiels `generation`, `resourceVersion` and `managedFields` are always ignored for all resources.

+## Rate limiting

+To prevent high controller resource usage, or sync loops caused either due to misbehaving apps or other environment specific factors, we can configure rate limits on workqueues.

+Two types:

+* Global - disabled by default. `WORKQUEUE_BUCKET_SIZE` and `WORKQUEUE_BUCKET_QPS` env vars.
+* Per item - limiting the number of times a particular item can be queued.

+`max(globalBackoff, perItemBackoff)`

 ## Other notes

 In Argo CD i cannot see my application with `helm ls`.
 When deploying with ArgoCD and helm as the took it's only a template mechanism.
 After templating it does a `kubectl apply` basically.

 The reason for this is that Argo CD shall be neutral to all manifest generators.

+## Health

+Argo CD provides built-in health assessment for several standard Kubernetes types, which is then surfaced to the overall Application health status as a whole.
+Following checks are made for specific types of Kubernetes resources:

+* **Deployment**, **ReplicaSet**, **StatefulSet**, **DaemonSet**
+  * Observed generation is equal to desired generation
+  * Number of **updated** replicas equals the number of desired replicas
+* **Service**
+  * If the service type is of type `LoadBalancer` the `status.loadBalancer.ingress` list is non-empty and validate that there's at least one value for `hostname` or `IP`
+* **Ingress**
+  * Similar to the Service object
+* **PVC**
+  * If the PVC is bound, the `status.phase` is `Bound`

 </details>